bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 in **Bucket.co**.

 > Note that secret keys should only be used by the `node-sdk` and not any other
-> SDKs provided by Bucket.Secret keys offer the users the ability to obtain
+> SDKs provided by Bucket.
+Secret keys offer the users the ability to obtain
 > information that is often sensitive and thus should not be used in any
 > front-end application.